| HEAD COACHPAT CERRONI

 Venne was a four-year football letter winner at UW-Oshkosh.
 He appeared in 35 games for the Titans from 1998-2001, including 27 as a starting offensive tackle.
 Venne earned his bachelor’s and master's degrees from UW-Oshkosh in 2004 and 2013, respectively.

 Venne is a graduate of Oconomowoc High School.
 He and his wife, Brooke, have two daughters, Allicyn and Whytni.

 | DEFENSIVE LINEMARK ANGELETTI

-Angeletti is in his fourth year as a full-time member of the staff after previously serving as a part-time assistant coach with the Titans from 2001-02 and again from 2009-14.
+Angeletti is in his fifth year as a full-time member of the staff after previously serving as a part-time assistant coach with the Titans from 2001-02 and again from 2009-14.

 In 2016, Angeletti helped UW-Oshkosh reach the Division III championship game for the first time in program history.
 His defensive line aided the Titans’ performance in recording 43 turnovers and 23 sacks.
 UW-Oshkosh ranked third in the country with 27 interceptions, and fifth with 16 fumble recoveries and 12.7 points allowed per game.

 In 2015, the Titans ranked third in the NCAA Division III in red-zone efficiency defense (.538) and fourth in points allowed per game (11.2).
 UW-Oshkosh allowed just six fourth quarter points during the entire 13-game season and produced three shutouts during the same year for the first time since 1933.